I love having old-looking statues and ornaments that I can place in my garden.

 - Lust - Goat

-The emotions conveyed through these gargoyle's gestures and facial features are varied and extremely vivid.
-Rather than being frightening, many of them appear to be themselves by what they observe.
+- The emotions conveyed through these gargoyles' gestures and facial features are varied and extremely vivid.
+Rather than being frightening, many of them appear to be defined by their reaction to what they observe.

-A "person" who appears frequently in medieval art is the "green man" or "leaf man" or Jack-In-The-Green who is represented by a man's head surrounded by foliage and sometimes sprouting branches from his mouth or nose.
+- A "person" who appears frequently in medieval art is the "green man," "leaf man," or Jack-in-the-Green, who is represented by a man's head surrounded by foliage and sometimes sprouting branches from his mouth or nose.
 The green man is a symbol of nature, fertility and rebirth.
 This gargoyle is still a popular garden statue today and comes in a variety of styles.

 Grotesque Gargoyle Statues

 Some of these fantastic creatures may have been the result of confusion with actual animals.
-In the bestiaries the description of the unicorn, a four legged creature with a single horn centred on it's forehead, is the same as that for the rhinoceros.
+In the bestiaries the description of the unicorn, a four legged creature with a single horn centered on its forehead, is the same as that for the rhinoceros.
 The unicorn was called rhinoceros by the Greeks.

 Many were made by disassembling known animals or humans and re-assembling the parts in ways unknown to nature.
 A significant number were seen to depict dragons, the devil and demons.